123AB/ET4310Lab1/Lab2.md

 ## Observations
 We can observe a few things:

-1. The CPU utilization is very low around 50%.
+1. The CPU utilization is very low.

 2. The network bandwidth, in this case around 10 GB/s, is a bottleneck when reading the input files, and the output is quite slow compare with the input speed.